-If you were fortunate enough to have worked in both the U.S. and Canada, there is a good chance that you will have both U.S. social security and a Canadian pension.
+If you worked in both the U.S. and Canada, there is a good chance that you will have both U.S. social security and a Canadian pension.
 Unfortunately, this brings an added wrinkle regarding when you should turn on each benefit.
-This article discusses how the Windfall Elimination Provision (WEP) reduces your social security benefit if you don’t have over 30 years of work experience here in the U.S. Having a social security benefit that is subject to WEP, makes an already difficult decision, when to draw social security, even more difficult.
+This article discusses how the Windfall Elimination Provision (WEP) may reduce your social security benefit.
+Having a social security benefit that is subject to WEP, makes social security planning even more difficult.
 Do you draw your CPP early, which reduces how much your social security will be negatively impacted?
-Or, do you draw social security early and wait to turn on CPP, which allows you to draw social security for years before WEP impacts your benefit.
+Or, do you draw social security early and wait to turn on CPP?
+This strategy allows you to draw social security for years before WEP impacts your benefit.
 This article discusses some of the timing strategies that you have when you have both social security and the Canadian Pension Plan (CPP).

 Starting Social Security Early and Delaying CPP